The following article discusses different breast cancer surgical solutions: mastectomy and lumpectomy procedures.

 Breast cancer treatment options are rarely easy to select.
 Many patients learn that they have more autonomy with their medical decisions than they either expected or are even comfortable with.
 We tend to think that our physicians will simply take the reigns with regard to our treatment.

 Very often, though, we are faced with the difficult choice of undergoing either a lumpectomy procedure (also known as a partial mastectomy or breast-conserving surgery) or a mastectomy.
-In some cases the treatment route is clear—if there are numerous tumors that cannot effectively addressed through a lumpectomy procedure, for example—but what about when it isn’t?
+In some cases the treatment route is clear—if there are numerous tumors that cannot effectively be addressed through a lumpectomy procedure, for example—but what about when it isn’t?

 When Is a Lumpectomy Recommended?